Complexity of strong approximation on the sphere: Introduction

-has integral solution $(X,Y)\in \mathbb{Z}^2$ is NP-complete by assuming GRH and Cramer's conjecture or unconditionally by a randomized reduction algorithm. \\ \end{thm} \begin{cor} \normalfont Let $d\geq 2$.
-The problem of accepting $(N,q,a_1,\dots,a_d)$ such that the diophantine equation
+has integral solution $(x_0,\dots,x_{d-1})\in \mathbb{Z}^d$ is NP-complete, by assuming GRH and Cramer's conjecture, or unconditionally by a randomized reduction algorithm. \end{cor} On the other hand, by assuming $(*)$ and two coordinates of the congruence conditions in \eqref{deq} are zero, we develop and implement a polynomial-time algorithm for this task for $d=4.$